 Common Problems with Slide Decks

-- Alt text fails to capture relationships of that go together, and thus does not provide equivalent access.
+- Alt text fails to capture how the items on the slide relate to each other, and thus does not provide equivalent access.

 MS PowerPoint Accessibility